coin 40

 • Regulatory compliance history

-Example: A long-running casino licensed by the Malta Gaming Authority typically scores higher than a brand with unclear licensing details.
+A casino licensed by the Malta Gaming Authority with 10+ years of operation and a reputable parent company will score significantly higher than a new brand with unclear licensing details.

 Key factors: